-- Make false promises; - Interrupt/Interrogate/Investigate; - Assume e.g. this child tells lies/good imagination; - Make suggestions about what is being said; - Speculate or accuse anyone; - Show anger, shock etc.; - Tell the child to go and speak to someone else; - Discuss with parent/carers without speaking to the DSL; - Forget to record accurately and/or pass on to DSL; - Discuss with any other staff other than the DSL; - Leave any related written information laying around; - Jump to conclusions about people's behaviour without knowing the facts; - Investigate an allegation of child protection concern themselves.
+- Make false promises - Interrupt/Interrogate/Investigate - Assume e.g. this child tells lies/good imagination - Make suggestions about what is being said - Speculate or accuse anyone - Show anger, shock etc. - Tell the child to go and speak to someone else - Discuss with parent/carers without speaking to the DSL - Forget to record accurately and/or pass on to DSL - Discuss with any other staff other than the DSL - Leave any related written information laying around - Jump to conclusions about people's behaviour without knowing the facts - Investigate an allegation of child protection concern themselves.

-9. Our Reporting and Recording Procedures
+9.Our reporting and recording procedures

-- Appendix 1 Actions to Take Flowchart if Concerns About a Child - Appendix 2 KCSiE 2023 (see Separate Document) - Appendix 3 Child Protection Concern, Incident and Disclosure Reporting Form - o To Include a Body Map.

-Appendix 4 - Chronological Safeguarding Log

-• Appendix 5 - Key Contact Information

-• Appendix 6 - Safeguarding Information Sharing Report.
+- Appendix 1 KCSiE 2024 (see Separate Document) - Appendix 2 Child Protection Concern, Incident and Disclosure Reporting Form - o To Include a Body Map - Appendix 3 Chronological Safeguarding Log - Appendix 4 Key Contact Information - Appendix 5 Safeguarding Information Sharing Report.

-N.B: A copy of the KCSiE is available in the School Reception and from the School office.
+N.B: A copy of the KCSiE 2024 is available in the School Reception and from the School office.